mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 * Class Metadata
 	Metadata elements that are common for all devices of the class.

 * Device Metadata (Instance Metadata)
 	Metadata elements that apply for instances of the class.
 Examples are the geographic location, software version, name, id.

 * Messages
-  data that is sent between the device and the cloud
+  	Data that is being sent between the device and the cloud

 ## Microsoft's device twin